ClickHouse/ClickHouse/docs/en/query_language/alter.md

 MODIFY COLUMN [IF EXISTS] name [type] [default_expr]
 ```

+If `IF EXISTS` is specified, the query won't return an error if the column doesn't exist.

-Changes the 'name' column's type to 'type' and/or the default expression to 'default_expr'.
-When changing the type, values are converted as if the 'toType' function were applied to them.
+This query changes the `name` column's type to `type` and/or the default expression to `default_expr`.
+When changing the type, values are converted as if the `toType` function were applied to them.

 If only the default expression is changed, the query doesn't do anything complex, and is completed almost instantly.